microsoft/OpenTypeDesignVariationAxisTags/README.md

 Beyond agreement in principle on merits, it is also necessary to establish that the proposed axis will be used.
-For any proposed axis, there must be at least three independent foundries that indicate intent to use the axis in three or more separate font families or variable fonts.
+For any proposed axis, there must be at least three separate foundries that each indicate intent to use the axis in three or more separate font families or variable fonts.
 If the intended usage for an axis is primarily to have selection of axis values be controlled via programmatic interaction rather than direct user manipulation, then additionally there must be a statement of intent to implement support for the axis from at least two major platform vendors or three independent layout library owners.
-In some cases, it may be requested that two of the independent foundry or software supporters of a proposal provide demo implementations in order to confirm that there is a common understanding of how the proposed axis is expected to behave and be used.
+In some cases, it may be requested that at least two of the foundry or software supporters of a proposal provide demo independent implementations in order to confirm that there is a common understanding of how the proposed axis is expected to behave and be used.

 Microsoft, as custodians of the OpenType specification, will be the final judge that a proposal is mature, and that there is broad consensus and industry support.
 This